 In Veyon a network object directory provides information about network objects.
 Network objects can either be computers or their locations.
 The data supplied by the network object directory is used by Veyon Master to populate the Locations & computers view with entries.
 The data from the network object directory is also used for access control rules making use of computer location information.
 By default a backend is used which stores computers and locations in the local Veyon configuration and queries them from the configuration whenever required.
 See section Locations & computers for details.

 You can use this setting to set the desired backend for the network object directory.
 Depending on the installation there may be several backends such as LDAP/AD integration available beside the default backend.

 Default: Builtin (computers and locations in local configuration)

 - Update interval

-The network object directory can be automatically updated in the background which may come in handy if dynamic backends such as LDAP are used.
+The network object directory automatically updates in background which especially is useful for dynamic backends such as LDAP.
 The time interval for these updates can be altered with this option.

 Default: 60 seconds

 Veyon can log various kinds of messages to component-specific log files or the logging system of the operating system.
 This information can be very helpful when troubleshooting issues with Veyon.
 The following logging settings allow to change the logging behaviour.

 - Log file directory